Landowner information– seismic surveys using explosives and vibroseis

 What are the down sides of allowing the seismic testing company to collect seismic data?

 There are some things you should take into consideration with seismic surveys using explosives.
-Even though they are less likely there is a potential risk of one off occurrences that could create long term harm to your property.
+There is a potential risk of certain occurrences that could create long term harm to your property.

 You are likely to experience and feel the vibrations and the sound of explosives going off.
 You will also have to deal with the companies accessing your property.
 For some farmers, typically organic farmers this can be an issue if vehicles are moving soil from one farm to another without proper wash down and management plans to protect the integrity of the organic farm and its status.
 Other farmers have also found that the number of cars and vehicles accessing the property has been problematic for milking and other farm operations.